The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 Their home is something that truly has to be seen to be believed, and photos don't really do it justice.
 There are something like 140,000 lights as well as countless figurines, dioramas, and decorations adorning the front and side yards, walls, and roof of the Rombeiro house.
 Apparently they start setting the whole thing up in August.

-If you think the outside is over the top, you need to go on inside and get a healthy dose of Christmas spirit.
+If you think the outside is impressive, then you need to go on inside and get a healthy dose of Christmas spirit.
 You'll find model trains, more figurines, Christmas trees, and the biggest lighted holiday village you've ever seen.
-This year, in honor of the 85th birthday of Mickey Mouse, there's a special Disney display in the front room.

 Proceed down the hallway to check out the displays in two of the bedrooms, one of which includes a lighted miniature reconstruction of a festival at family patriarch Edmundo Rombeiro's hometown in the Azores.
 Topping it off, the Rombeiro family is super nice and welcoming, and are there to greet, chat with, and hand out candy canes to all visitors.